Cross-company product sharing (preview)

 • The released products table (Inventtable) must use single record sharing.

 • For related tables (which typically hold policies for handing a product, such as the bar code setup and the cost group), you must decide whether you want to use single record sharing or duplicate record sharing.
 In most cases, you'll probably decide to use duplicate record sharing for related tables, because single record sharing imposes several restrictions that duplicate record sharing doesn't impose.
-(For more information, see Cross-company data sharing overview.)
+(Learn more in Cross-company data sharing overview.)

 Before you continue to read this article, we recommend that you read Cross-company data sharing overview to learn more about how data sharing works in Supply Chain Management.